beniroquai/Opentrons-Microscope-Platereader/Readme.md

 ### Troubleshotting

 **The camera does not work:**
-Check all wired connections and their correct orientation
+Check all wired connections and their correct orientation and reboot.

 **The Stage does not work:**
 Check all connections (USB, 12V of CNC Shield) and the Settings which are accessible using: